Ikeja Computer Village: Court fixes Nov. 19 to hear suit challenging levies

 The Fundamental Rights suit, marked FHC/L/CS/1568/19, is filed by one Prince Ochokwu Obieze through his lawyer, Mr Ikechukwu Chiaha.

-Also joined as fifth to the seventh respondent are Mr Tony, Mrs Bisiola Azeez, (Iyaloja) and Mr Adeniyi Olasoji (Babaloja).
+Also joined as fifth to seventh respondent are: Mr Tony, Mrs Bisiola Azeez, (Iyaloja) and Mr Adeniyi Olasoji (Babaloja).

 News Agency of Nigeria (NAN) reports that the case could not proceed on Tuesday as the court did not sit, hence the new date for the hearing of the suit.

-In the originating motion, the applicant seeks a declaration that the forceful invasion of his business premises at the Computer Village, Ikeja on Aug.
-8, by tugs for refusal to pay “unjustifiable levies” made by the fifth to the seventh respondent is unlawful and illegal.“
+In the originating motion, applicant seeks declaration that the forceful invasion of his business premises at the Computer Village, Ikeja on Aug.
+8, by tugs for refusal to pay “unjustifiable levies” made by the fifth to seventh respondent is unlawful and illegal.“

 He, therefore, seeks an order of perpetual injunction, restraining the respondents from further infringing or violating his rights.